Embodied Listening®: Trusting the Wisdom of Direct Experience

 Embodied Listening offers a way to move through blockages, challenges and uncertainty by tuning into your most reliable source for guidance — the wisdom of your body.

-In this time of challenge and upheaval, learning to be present to your body’s inherent knowing is an essential skill.
+In this time of challenge and upheaval, learning to fully inhabit your body and be present to its inherent knowing is an essential skill.

 During this retreat, we will draw on three contemplative practices that cultivate insight, compassion, and confidence: